Advanced Scuba Courses 2025

 Although SCUBA diving emergencies are relatively rare, are you able to assist a diver confidently in an emergency?
 The rescue diver course covers both academic sessions & open water training to make sure your prepared to lend a hand when things go wrong.
 Or better yet, prevent emergencies before they happen in the first place.

-Students can sign up for the rescue diver course at the dive shop, and pick up the academic materials and videos.
-Students complete all the reading and watch all the videos at home on their own pace before the classroom session.
+Students can sign up for the rescue diver course at the dive shop, or over the phone.
+Students must complete the PADI Rescue Diver e-learning course before the classroom session.
 Then attend one of the scheduled evening classroom sessions at the dive shop listed below.

-The evening academic session lasts about 3 hours.
+The in-person academic session lasts about 1 hour.
 Open water training involves 12 rescue scenarios completed over a 3-day period off the dive boat.

-Our charters run 3 days a week- Friday thru Sunday.
+Our charters run 3 days a week- Friday, Saturday & Sunday.
 You can choose the different dates you’d like to dive.
 Check the dive calendar to see what dives are coming up.

-Rates: $600.00 + Mass sales tax on student materials.
-This includes all the student materials for the course, 3 days of 2 tank boat diving.
+Rates: $725.00 + Mass sales tax on student materials.
+This includes the PADI Rescue Diver e-learning course, PADI student materials for the course, 3 days of 2 tank boat diving.
 Rental gear if needed, will be discounted 40% from normal rates while taking the course.

 Emergency First Response: Primary & Secondary Care